Sohel-college/College-Demo/README.md

 # College-Demo
-First Git Repository
+First Git Repository(This is project platform for managing it)
 <br>
--Managed by Shl()
+-Managed by Shl